Judith A. Cooper

 Judith Ann Cooper (born September 16, 1949) is an American speech pathologist serving as the deputy director of the National Institute on Deafness and Other Communication Disorders (NIDCD).
 She was the acting director of the NIDCD from June 2018 to August 2019.
 Cooper is an elected fellow of the American Speech–Language–Hearing Association.

 Education

-Judith Ann Cooper was born September 16, 1949 in Baton Rouge, Louisiana to Joyce and Peter Cooper.
+Cooper was born September 16, 1949, in Baton Rouge, Louisiana, to Joyce and Peter Cooper.
 A native of Shreveport, Louisiana, she graduated from C. E. Byrd High School in 1967.
 Cooper completed a Bachelor of Fine Arts in speech-language pathology from Southern Methodist University in 1971.
-She received an M.S. in speech-language pathology at Vanderbilt University in 1972, and worked as a speech-language pathologist in Nashville, Tennessee until 1978.
+She received an M.S. in speech-language pathology at Vanderbilt University in 1972, and worked as a speech-language pathologist in Nashville, Tennessee, until 1978.
 Cooper earned a Ph.D. in speech and hearing sciences from the University of Washington 1982.
 Her dissertation was titled, Residual impairments in children with a history of acquired aphasia.
 Copper's doctoral advisor was Charles R. Flowers.